Faculty of Nursing and Midwifery, Isfahan University of Medical Sciences, Isfahan, Iran.

 Associate Professor, Department of Social Sciences, University of Isfahan, Isfahan, Iran.

-Introduction: Proper nutrition is essential for infant growth and health.
-Exclusive breastfeeding is the best pattern for feeding infants in the first 6 months of life.
+Background: Exclusive breastfeeding is the best pattern for feeding infants in the first 6 months of life.
 On the other hand, lactation patterns may be influenced by cultural factors.
 The present study aimed to determine relationships of Hofstede's cultural dimensions and lactation patterns in lactating mother.

-Conclusions: Masculinity-femininity as a cultural dimension was associated with lactation patterns, so that mothers with greater orientation towards masculinity had higher focus on gender roles of a woman such as breastfeeding and they had greater exclusive breastfeeding.
+Conclusion: Masculinity-femininity as a cultural dimension was associated with lactation patterns, so that mothers with greater orientation towards masculinity had higher focus on gender roles of a woman such as breastfeeding and they had greater exclusive breastfeeding.
 But others dimensions were not associated with lactation patterns.